-- If the child has not been collected and no appropriate arrangements made by one hour after the end of the designated finishing time, the Head Teacher will make a decision on whether LSCB should be contacted.
-This decision will only be made in consultation with another member of staff. - If Social Services are contacted, the Head Teacher will agree with them a course of action specific to the circumstances and ensures that the actions required of the school are completed and passed on to colleagues. - Until such a time as the child is passed on into the care of those within the actions agreed with the LSCB, the staff will continue to provide appropriate care and reassurance to the child. - As soon as practicable after the incident, the Head Teacher will record the incident and outcomes in the appropriate log.
+- If the child has not been collected and no appropriate arrangements made by one hour after the end of the designated finishing time, the Head Teacher will decide on whether the LSP (Local Safeguarding Partnership) should be contacted.
+This decision will only be made in consultation with another member of staff. - If Social Services are contacted, the Head Teacher will agree with them a course of action specific to the circumstances and ensures that the actions required of the school are completed and passed on to colleagues. - Until such a time as the child is passed on into the care of those within the actions agreed with the LSP, the staff will continue to provide appropriate care and reassurance to the child. - As soon as practicable after the incident, the Head Teacher will record the incident and outcomes in the appropriate log.